Learning and Development Manager Resume Example

 If a job posting asks for a specific degree or cert, I make sure I list it clearly.
 This helps recruiters see you’re qualified before they even scan your experience.

 You want your skills section to stand out.
-I focus on high-demand abilities like curriculum design, data analysis, and leadership.
+I focus on high-demand abilities like curriculum design, data analysis, and leadership—skills also emphasized in an instructional coordinator cover letter.
 These are common in training manager job descriptions.

 I always include hard skills such as learning management systems (LMS), performance metrics, and compliance training.
 Listing 8-12 skills keeps the section easy to scan.